astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

                 ├── Controllers\
                     ├── ApiJsonController.cs            # Web API controller for getting json API endpoint data ├── CollectionController.cs         # Web API controller for sending info stored in the database to the front-end
+                    ├── ConsoleController.cs            # Web API controller for sending HTTP calls to Accutech and returning the response to the front-end
                     ├── EndpointController.cs           # Web API controller for putting endpoint edits into the database ├── FormDataController.cs           # Web API controller that contains logic for sending an email to a specified reciever
                     ├── LoginController.cs              # Web API controller that contains logic for logging in through Cheetah calls
+                    ├── ParameterController.cs          # Web API controller that contains logic for editing parameter description from the database
                 ├── Extensions\
                     └── ApiJsonExtensions.cs            # Helper class containing static methods to load and organize data from JSON file
                 ├── Models\